 While efforts to have SOX requirements disappear seem attractive, many of them have become part of other standards and requirements already.
 This means that regardless of any official action of SOX, the cost of compliance will probably continue to rise.

 Increasing Cost of Compliance for SOX

-SOX compliance entails looking into IT general controls, application, IT-dependent manual, and manual.
-Each of these factors has become more complex over the last five years, meaning that organizations have had to deal with increased compliance cost when expanding their businesses.
+SOX compliance entails looking into IT general controls, applications, IT-dependent manual, and manual.
+Each of these factors has become more complex over the last five years, meaning that organizations have had to deal with increased compliance costs when expanding their businesses.

 As you grow your business to other areas, it’s likely that you’ll be faced with an increased cost of manual control reviews, because more locations will bring a more significant risk of discrepancies and greater manpower will be needed to coordinate the reviews.

 This is also the case for IT-dependent manual controls.
-More employees will mean more review and a higher cost for SOX compliance.
-As revealed by the SOC audits, the costs for IT general control review – which comprises of physical security, program change, and logical access – are rising because of the complexity involved as your business expands to new regions and need for more applications arise.
+More employees will mean more reviews and a higher cost for SOX compliance.
+As revealed by the SOC audits, the costs for IT general control review – which comprises physical security, program change, and logical access – are rising because of the complexity involved as your business expands to new regions and the need for more applications arises.